jnozzi/cocoadev.com/markdown/SimpleArraySorting.md

 This may help:
 http://theocacao.com/document.page/87/

 It's a simple category that allows you to create inline arrays of sort descriptors.
-You can then use those descriptors on an array by calling -sortedArrayUsingDescriptors:.  - General/ScottStevenson
+You can then use those descriptors on an array by calling -sortedArrayUsingDescriptors:.  - ScottStevenson